Ancascocha Trek to Machu Picchu 5 Days

 Hiking / Trekking, Archaeology, Cultural Adventures

-While we expect the tour will run as the itinerary describes to Ancascocha Trek.
+While we expect the tour will run as the itinerary describes to Ancascocha Trek to Machu Picchu 5 days.
 Participants should accept that there is the possibility of changes, being necessary liable to local conditions, e.g, strikes, natural desasters, these changes might be at the discretion of your travel company.

 Day 1.
 Cusco – Socma Village – Perolniyoc Incan Ruins – Chacachuco